FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-15.md

 A robust throughput search algorithm needs to decide how to continue the search in the presence of such inconsistencies.
-Definitions of throughput in [RFC1242] and [RFC2544] are not specific enough to imply a unique way of handling such inconsistencies.
+Definitions of throughput and its test methodology in [RFC1242] and [RFC2544] are not specific enough to imply a unique way of handling such inconsistencies.

 Ideally, there will be a definition of a new quantity which both generalizes